 Aegilops sharonensis has been reported to be a rich source of genetic diversity for biotic and abiotic stress tolerance.
-Studies have identified Ae. sharonensis accessions with resistance to many pathogens and pests, including powdery mildew, leaf rust, stem rust and stripe rust (Gill et al., 1985; Olivera et al., 2007; Valkoun et al., 1985) and Hessian fly and greenbug (Gill et al., 1985).
+Studies have identified Ae. sharonensis accessions with resistance to many pathogens and pests, including powdery mildew, leaf rust, stem rust, and stripe rust (Gill et al., 1985; Olivera et al., 2007; Valkoun et al., 1985) and Hessian fly and greenbug (Gill et al., 1985).
 Ae. sharonensis has also been identified to be salt tolerant (Xu et al., 1993).
 The single dominant gene (designated LrAeSh1644) conferring resistance to leaf rust race THBJ in Ae. sharonensis accession 1644 was reported to be on Chr 6Ssh (Olivera et al., 2013).
-However, there are no reports of any important genes, apart from the gametocidal loci, on chromosome 4Ssh.
+However, there are no reports of any important genes, apart from the Gc loci, on chromosome 4Ssh.
 Numerous studies have successfully exploited the function of chromosomal breakage by Gc chromosomes to induce intergeneric translocations that import alien chromosome segments or useful genes of the wild relatives into wheat (Friebe et al., 2000; Kwiatek et al., 2016; Li et al., 2016; Liu et al., 2010; Luan et al., 2010; Masoudi-Nejad et al., 2002; Wang et al., 2003).
-The ability to induce chromosome exchange between non-collinear chromosomes will make a step change in widening the pool of wild species, which could be exploited in wheat breeding, a prospect deemed vital for the production of new, superior breeds of wheat.
+The ability to induce chromosome exchange between noncollinear chromosomes will make a step change in widening the pool of wild species, which could be exploited in wheat breeding, a prospect deemed vital for the production of new, superior breeds of wheat.

-In conclusion, we were able to putatively order 54 SNP markers on the Ae. sharonensis 4S^{shL} map, containing the gametocidal locus, using deletion mapping and comparative genomics and with hundreds more SNPs that can be used in future work to further fine map the Gc locus.
-To date we have identified 18 candidates for the gametocidal 'breaker' element.
+In conclusion, we were able to putatively order 54 SNP markers on the Ae. sharonensis 4SshL map containing the Gc locus, using deletion mapping and comparative genomics and generated hundreds of more SNPs between Ae. sharonensis 4SshL and wheat that can be used in future work to further fine map the Gc locus.
+To date, we have identified 18 candidates for the Gc breaker element.